 No trade or other receivable are due from directors or other officers of the Group either severally or jointly with any other person.
 Nor any trade or other receivable are due from firms or private companies respectively in which any director is a partner, a director or a member.

-Notes to the Consolidated Financial Statements for the year ended March 31, 2022
+Northern Are Capital Limited Notes to the Consolidated Financial Statements for the year ended March 31, 2022 (All amounts are in Indian Rupees in lakhs unless otherwise stated)

 7.1 The ageing schedule of Trade receivables is as follows: